SkyTheCodeMaster/bimg/spec.md

 | (if animation) `secondsPerFrame` | `number` | Default length of each frame in seconds.
 | `palette` | `table` | Color palette table applied to the whole set of frames.
 For more information on palette formats, see [Palettes](#palettes).

+All metadata fields are optional, besides the `animation` field.
+When that field is set to `true`, the `secondsPerFrame` field becomes required too.

 # Image Data
 Aside the metadata are stored the frames of the image.
 At least one frame must be present for the file to be considered valid.